-Martin & Jones has made every effort to insure that the information in this booklet is correct and up-to-date.
-However, laws change and specific fact solutions may require the application of a different rule of law.
+Martin & Jones has made every effort to ensure that the information in this booklet is correct and up-to-date.
+However, laws change, and specific fact solutions may require the application of a different rule of law.
 For this reason, you should consult an attorney if you have further questions about automobile accident claims.

 Martin & Jones provides the information in this brochure for informational purposes only.
 It is not intended as and should not be considered as legal advice, nor does it imply any form of attorney-client relationship with Martin & Jones.